chutter/PhyloProcessR/README.md

 library(PhyloCap)
 ```

 And installation should be done!
 All the functions for PhyloCap should be ready to go!
+It is recommended to keep the install line above in your R script as the package is frequently updated for bugs and other features.

 < coming soon a function to test if they can found >